Make a Plan to Move to Another State

 Plan for Partial-Year State Taxes

-While you are deducting expenses on your federal tax return at tax time, keep in mind that you may have to file two separate state tax returns.
-If you earned income in two different states during the fiscal year—unless you are moving to or from a state that does not collect individual income taxes, such as Texas, Nevada, or Washington —you will need to file a return in each state to cover the time you lived there.
+While you are deducting expenses on your federal tax return at tax time, keep in mind that you may have to file two separate state tax returns when you move out of state.
+If you earned income in two different states during the fiscal year — unless you are moving to or from a state that does not collect individual income taxes, such as Texas, Nevada or Washington — you will need to file a return in each state to cover the time you lived there.

 The three most popular ways to transport belongings across state lines are via professional movers, truck rental companies such as U-Haul, and container services such as PODS, which provide self-storage containers that you fill and the company transports.
 Although each service has its own perks, prices can vary drastically: